Robotic Control via Embodied Chain-of-Thought Reasoning: Acknowledgements

 \section{Acknowledgements}

 We would like to thank Sidd Karamcheti for his help with using the Prismatic VLM and OpenVLA codebases.
 We also thank Google DeepMind for providing Alpha API access to the RT-2-X model.
 This research was partly supported by ONR under N00014-20-1-2383, NSF IIS-2150826 and IIS-2246811 and the AI Institute.
-Michał Zawalski was funded by the Polish National Agency for Academic Exchange (PPN/STA/2021/1/00079/U/00001).
+Michał Zawalski was funded by the Polish National Agency for Academic Exchange (PPN/STA/2021/1/00079/U/00001) and the Polish National Science Center (2019/35/O/ST6/03464).